canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 Now that you've narrowed down the part of DS that interest you the most, figure out how to be great at it.

-If you're into black box predictions places like Kaggle are the obvious answer.
+If you're into black box predictions, places like Kaggle are the obvious answer.
 If you really like academic algorithm development papers and algorithm competitions would be a good area to focus on.